prithankurdasgupta30/Real-Time-Driver-Drowsiness-Detection-System/README.md

 1. The system captures live video feed from your webcam.
 2. Face and eyes are detected using Haar Cascade classifiers.
 3. The trained CNN model predicts whether eyes are open or closed.
-4. If eyes remain closed for a certain duration, the system plays an alert sound.
+4. If eyes remain closed for a certain duration, the system sends an alert signal

 ---